 Diverse Screens filmmaker Thuy Nguyen

 Fairfield filmmaker Thuy Nguyen (25) is a fashion film creative and she takes us straight into the world of fashion and design in her documentary for DARTS’ Diverse Screens project.
-In the lead up to the FREE screening of her film Against the Grain (register here), she told us a little bit about her experience on the project.
+She told us a little bit about her experience on the project.

 What ideas did you explore in your film?

 Against the Grain explores the journey of local fashion designers from diverse backgrounds, including their inspirations and struggles.

 Did the experience of working on this project change how you thought about your subject matter?